 A thousand-mile chain of island archipelagos lie west of the continent’s edge.
 Open ocean swells of the Pacific break against the islands’ western shores and their energy is released.

 The combination of the thousands of islands and the upwelling at the continent’s edge also creates a rich marine environment.

-Much of the Inside Passage is still in its ancient and pristine natural condition.
-There are some cities and towns along it, including Seattle, Victoria, Vancouver, Campbell River, Prince Rupert, Ketchikan, Petersburg, Juneau, and Skagway.
+Much of the area is still in its ancient, natural condition.
+There are some cities and towns along it, including Seattle, Victoria, Vancouver, Campbell River, Bella Bella, Prince Rupert, Ketchikan, Petersburg, Juneau, and Skagway.

 Tour the Inside Passage

 This incredible stretch of coastline (about 50,000 km when you count the coasts of every island and fjord!) has several distinct areas.
 Each is worth a separate tour, which is why we have divided it up this way.